clreiter/WIC-Skills-Adjusted-Human-Capital/README.md

 This repository contains two folders:

-1. SAMYS_empirical
+1. SLAMYS_empirical
 2. adj_fact

-Estimation of the complete dataset starts with the SAMYS_empirical, and then follows to the calculation of the adjustment factor.
+Estimation of the complete dataset starts with the SLAMYS_empirical, and then follows to the calculation of the adjustment factor.

-### Estimation of SAMYS for 44 countries with empirical data (PIAAC/STEP)
+### Estimation of SLAMYS for 44 countries with empirical data (PIAAC/STEP)

-The user can replicate estimation of empirical SAMYS using "SAMYS_empirical.R" in "SAMYS_empirical" folder.
+The user can replicate estimation of empirical SLAMYS using "SLAMYS_empirical.R" in "SLAMYS_empirical" folder.
 Estimation includes four steps:

 1. Estimation of standard of comparison
-2. Calculation of base year SAMYS
+2. Calculation of base year SLAMYS
 3. Estimation of standard ageing pattern
-4. Reconstruction of SAMYS 1970-2015
+4. Reconstruction of SLAMYS 1970-2015

 Original data can be found in Input folder.
 Large files are stored with Git LFS.

-The output file is "samys_1970-2015.csv" providing SAMYS data in quinquennial time intervals for all 44 countries for the population aged 20-64.
+The output file is "slamys_1970-2015.csv" providing SLAMYS data in quinquennial time intervals for all 44 countries for the population aged 20-64.

-### Estimation of SAMYS for the rest of the world (regression adjustment)
+### Estimation of SLAMYS for the rest of the world (regression adjustment)

 Attention: Data preparation files are renamed with the initial word "prep_"

-The user can replicate SAMYS calculations with the codes listed in "Estimation" section We also provide additional code used for data preparation and visualisation
+The user can replicate SLAMYS calculations with the codes listed in "Estimation" section We also provide additional code used for data preparation and visualisation

-The R Code for SAMYS estimation can be found on the script "./code/samys_estimation_1970_2015.R"
+The R Code for SLAMYS estimation can be found on the script "./code/slamys_estimation_1970_2015.R"

 The data required are available "./data" folder, and regional averages are calculated in the R-script "./code/regional_averages_1970_2015.R"